-Currently the interdisciplinary academic programs which have been authorized as course-offering units are: The Entertainment and Arts and Engineering Program, The Environmental and Sustainability Studies Program, The Ethnic Studies Program, The Gender Studies Program, The Honors College, The LEAP Program, and the Middle East Center .
-Those which have also been granted limited faculty appointing authority under the terms of University Rule 6-310 (/academics/rules/R6-310.php) are listed within that Rule.
+Currently the interdisciplinary academic programs which have been authorized as course-offering units are: The Entertainment and Arts and Engineering Program, The Environmental and Sustainability Studies Program, The Honors College, The LEAP Program, and the Middle East Center.
+Those which have also been granted limited faculty appointing authority under the terms of University Rule 6-310 are listed within that Rule.

-{Note that the University Writing Program, which has long been included among these special authorized programs is not being listed here because it is now being transitioned to status of a fully authorized academic department within the College of Humanities, and so its status as an "Interdisciplinary Academic Program" for purposes of this Policy will cease.
-Rule 6-310 is being revised to remove it from the list of Qualified IDT Programs.} d.
+d.
 The University of Utah Libraries.
 The University of Utah Libraries consist of the following units, each headed by its director (or equivalent position): (i) the Marriott Library and its branches reporting directly to the senior vice president for academic affairs, (ii) the Eccles Health Science Library reporting directly to the senior vice president for health sciences and, (iii) the S. J. Quinney Law Library in the college of law reporting directly to the dean of the college of law and ultimately to the senior vice president for academic affairs.
-Pursuant to this reporting structure, the libraries are administratively independent of one another, but participate in cooperative activities, including participating in and being advised by the Senate Advisory Committee on Library Policy (as described in Policy 6-002 (/academics/6-002.php)).
+Pursuant to this reporting structure, the libraries are administratively independent of one another, but participate in cooperative activities, including participating in and being advised by the Senate Advisory Committee on Library Policy (as described in Policy 6-002).